How to Promote Your Blog Posts in 2020

 I’m all about lists.
 I have lists for my lists.
 I have planners and calendars and notebooks and all sorts of notes everywhere either handwritten or on the computer.
 Sound familiar?
-A good blog checklist is a really important asset when it comes to blogging.
-With the many steps that go into the creation of an awesome blog post, it’s definitely easy to overlook some things.
-We may take it for granted but a blog checklist, especially when you’re first starting out, can keep your work running smoothly and ensure that you stay productive and organized in your efforts.
+A good blog checklist is a vital asset when it comes to blogging and the proper promotion of your blog.
+After all, getting your message in front of the right eyes is just as important as producing incredible content.
+With the many steps that go into the creation of a blog post, it’s definitely easy to overlook some things.
+We may take it for granted but a blog checklist will help you generate more traffic to your blog.

 Rule Number One – Be Disciplined and Consistent